raghu-007/CI-CD-Supply-Chain-Auditor/README.md

 ## 📜 License

-This project is licensed under the [MIT License]
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for the full license text.
 ## ⚠️ Disclaimer

 This tool is for auditing and educational purposes.
 Always ensure you have authorization before scanning any systems or pipelines.